nedoto/typescript-client/README.md

 ### Understand the configuration type

-When you define a configuration in Nedoto you must define the `type` of your configuration or variable.
+When you define a configuration in Nedoto you must define the `type` of your configuration.

 To retrieve the configuration `type` you should use the `getType()` method.